fmilkau/powertac-experiment-manager/README.md

 ### Configuration

+> _You can add the `experiment-manager` CLI to your path or use it as a script from this directory._

 On top of the configuration files included in this repository, you need a file containing your system-specific configuration (e.g. passwords).